emarcey/cicerone/modules/british_and_irish/07__beer_service.md

 # Cask
 * a container used for conditioning and serving beer, traditionally made of wood, though often made of stainless steel or plastic today
+	* quality of stainless steel and plastic very important to be impervious to air, avoid corrosion, impart no flavor
+	* aluminum no longer in production (though some still in service)
 * UK Sizes:
 		* Pin (5.4 US Gallons/20.4L)
 		* Firkin (10.8 US gallons/~40.8L)